teamLab Planets vs. NEW teamLab Borderless: Which is Better?

 How much are teamLab Planets Tokyo tickets?

 Tickets for teamLab Planets are currently 3800 yen for adults, 2800 yen for 13-17 years old and 1500 yen for 4-12 years old.
-The most popular way to purchase tickets is on Klook - click here for the direct link!
+The most popular way to purchase tickets is on Klook - click here for the direct link, and use FOODINBOXKLOOK for a 10% discount!

 Which one is better, teamLab Planets and teamLab Borderless?